 One thing to watch out for when looking at where to live is what I call the “price tag” of a beautiful city.

 Many times, employers know that the city that people want to live in their city for whatever reason.
-Thus, you will may experience what I like to call the “income hit” to live there.
+Thus, you will experience what I like to call the “income hit” to living there.

 For example, Fort Collins, Boulder, and Austin are highly desirable areas for postgraduates to live in because they fall in love with the town and they want to stay here for the long term.
 Thus, employers know that this!